OwnMarket/OwnBlockchain/Docs/Transactions/TxComposition.md

 - `senderAddress` is the blockchain address corresponding to the private key used to sign the transaction.
 - `nonce` is an incrementing number (64-bit integer) representing the number of transactions coming from the `senderAddress`.
+- `expirationTime` is the max block timestamp at which this transaction can be successfully processed.
+If expiration time is set to a number greater than zero and the transaction is included in the block with block timestamp greater than the expiration time, the transaction will fail with `TxExpired` error code.
-- `fee` is a decimal number representing the fee **per action**, expressed in CHX (e.g. if the `fee` is set to 0.001 and the transaction has three actions, total fee paid for transaction will be 0.003 CHX)
+- `fee` is a decimal number representing the fee **per action**, expressed in CHX (e.g. if the fee is set to 0.001 and the transaction has three actions, total fee paid for transaction will be 0.003 CHX)
 - `actions` is an array of action objects, each representing one action that should be performed on the blockchain state.
 - `actionType` identifies the type of the action that should be performed against the blockchain state.
 There are following action types available:
     - [`TransferChx`](TxActions.md#transferchx)